 We modern people must differentiate clearly and carefully between facts and symbols, between history, which is an empirical discipline, and the traditional stories whose purpose is primarily symbolic.

 One example of how such flexibility can be applied to traditional claims concerns traditional Buddhist “flat-earth” cosmology, which is still used in ritual, and empirical geography.
 The traditional Buddhist map of the world describes a flat earth at the center of which is Mount Meru.
 Surrounding Mount Meru are four continents, each of which is flanked by two islands, and these lands are surrounded by the great oceans.
 All of this is encircled by a ring of iron mountains.
 In the absence of physical exploration of the globe, such a world-picture is not nonsense.
-Until it was proved that one does not fall over the edge of the world if one continues traveling the same direction but rather eventually comes back to one’s starting point, most people simply assumed that the earth is flat.
+Until it was proved that one does not fall over the edge of the world if one continues traveling in the same direction but rather eventually comes back to one’s starting point, most people simply assumed that the earth is flat.
 After all, it looks flat, just as it looks from our vantage point as if the sun rises above the earth’s horizon.
 Given that high mountains are found to India’s north, it is also easy to see why India was imagined to be the southern continent among the four, with a giant mountain to its north.
 All these, and many others, were at one time sensible conclusions.
 But once they have been proven false empirically, it is senseless to try to hold onto such assumptions.

 The geographical exploration of the physical world that revealed a very different map caused consternation to Buddhists.
 Many Buddhists continued to hold to the traditional view, which cost some of them their trust in Buddhist teachings altogether.
 In the 18th and 19th centuries, Christian missionaries—who no longer believed in a flat earth even though they continued to reject more recent discoveries about the age of that earth—in Asian Buddhist countries routinely peppered their anti-Buddhist polemics with references to the fact that no explorer had ever found Mount Meru anywhere on the globe.
 Even while they continued to reject new European knowledge about the earth, Christian missionaries argued that if Buddhist texts were so wrong about the physical description of the earth, they must be untrustworthy in other ways as well.
 On such bases, Buddhists were encouraged to convert to Christianity, and some certainly did.
 In this case, actually both the Christian missionaries and the Buddhists continued to insist on a literal reading of their texts.
 But for Buddhists, that literal reading destroyed their confidence in Buddhism as a whole.
 Thus, we see how dangerous it can be to cling to either-or dualism regarding traditional texts, claiming that if they are not literally accurate in every way, then they are false and useless.